17th European Rogaining Championships

 Other accommodation – the local Tourist Information Office (http://otepaa.eu/en/) offers a wide range of accommodations at various cost categories: holiday cottages, farmsteads, hotels, and budget accommodations.
 Area for camping in tents will be arranged right in the Event Centre.
 The event entry fee includes tent space for 2 nights (Friday-Sunday).

 Weather and climate at the time of the race

-According to long-term observations, at the beginning of September the daily temperatures in South Estonia are normally in the range of +15–19ºC and in the night +8–13ºC.
-The days are rather sunny and usually it still feels like summer in September.
-The nights are longer and with cloudy weather it can be more than 10hr darkness.
+According to long-term observations, at the beginning of September, the daily temperatures in South Estonia are normally in the range of +15–19ºC and at night +8–13ºC.
+The days are rather sunny and usually, it still feels like summer in September.
+The nights are longer and with cloudy weather, it can be more than 10hr darkness.